FunctionLab/humanbase-docs/docs/beluga.rst

 Variant scores
 ~~~~~~~~~~~~~~

-* **Disease Impact Score (DIS)**: DIS is calculated by training a logistic regression model that prioritizes likely disease-associated mutations on the basis of the predicted transcriptional or post-transcriptional regulatory effects of these mutations (See Zhou et. al, 2019).
+* **Disease Impact Score (DIS)**: DIS is calculated by training a logistic regression model that prioritizes likely disease-associated mutations on the basis of the predicted transcriptional or post-transcriptional regulatory effects of these mutations (See `Zhou et. al, 2019 <https://www.nature.com/articles/s41588-019-0420-0>`_).
 The predicted DIS probabilities are then converted into 'DIS e-values', computed based on the empirical distributions of predicted effects for gnomAD variants.
 The final DIS score is:

   .. math::
       -log10(DIS evalue_{feature})